LIS

 Historical Notes

-A. A water plan shall include projections of future water demand as listed below.
-Population in aggregate and disaggregate formulations should be estimated according to information from the U.S. Census Bureau, Bureau of Economic Analysis, the Virginia Employment Commission, or other accepted source of population information, including but not limited to, local or regional sources.
-Demand projection methodologies should be consistent with those outlined in the American Water Works Association or American Society of Civil Engineers manuals.
+A. Each local government within the regional planning area shall provide projections of future water demand to assist in the development of the regional water supply plan.
+A regional water supply plan shall include projections of future water demand for each local government within the regional planning area in accordance with this section.
+Population in aggregate and disaggregate formulations should be estimated according to information from the U.S. Census Bureau, Bureau of Economic Analysis, the Virginia Employment Commission, or other accepted source of population information, including local or regional sources.
+Demand projection methodologies should be consistent with those outlined by the department consistent with 9VAC25-780-60.
 Sources of information and methodologies used in projecting future water demand shall be documented.

-B. A water plan shall estimate water demand within the planning area for a minimum of 30 to a maximum of 50 years into the future.
-While not required, localities are encouraged to plan for the maximum planning period to ensure that the most appropriate and sustainable alternatives are identified.
+B. A regional water supply plan shall estimate water demand within the planning area for 30 years into the future.

-C. A water plan shall include an estimated future water use projected at the beginning of each decade (2010, 2020, 2030, etc.) within the planning period.
+C. A regional water supply plan shall include an estimated future water use projected at the beginning of each decade (2010, 2020, 2030, etc.) within the planning period.

-D. A water plan shall include the following projections for community water systems:
+D. A regional water supply plan shall include the following projections for community water systems:

 1. An estimate of population within the planning area served by each community water system;

-2. A map depicting the proposed service area of each existing or proposed community water system;
+2. A map depicting the service area of each existing or proposed community water system;

 3. Estimated water demand for each existing or proposed community water system on both an annual average and peak monthly basis;